ETHZ-IT-SeC/telegram2mm/README.md

 State
 -----

-The tool is currently working well (tested with Mattermost 7.5.1) but so far does not support all functionality which might be used on Telegram.
+The tool is currently working well (tested with versions between Mattermost 7.5.1 and at least 9.5.1) but so far does not support all functionality which might be used on Telegram.

 ### Working